-The Group's consumable biological assets represent MUR 52.9 million.
-The fair value of consumable biological assets has been arrived at by discounting the present value (PV) of expected net cash flows from standing canes discounted at the relevant market determined pre- tax rate.
+The Group's consumable biological assets represent MUR 52.9 We have tested the assumptions and discussed with the relevant heads of departments to assess the reasonableness of the estimates arrived at by discounting the present value (PV) of expected net used in the valuation. cash flows from standing canes discounted at the relevant market determined pre- tax rate.